ChefYeshpal/webapp-trafficsim/README.md

         - Cars despawn just before hitting the container edge, fading out
         - Cars are randomly spawned in at random intervals
         - Cars can have random colours
+    - Was trying to make it so that the entire square game window fits just inside the browser window, will need to look at how to do that tho...